zelanko/sql-docs.de-de/docs/advanced-analytics/tutorials/deepdive-create-and-run-r-scripts.md

 ---
 title: Zusammenfassungsstatistiken in RevoScaleR
-description: 'Tutorial: Exemplarische Vorgehensweise zur Berechnung statistischer Zusammenfassungsstatistiken mithilfe der R-Sprache auf SQL Server.' ms.prod: sql ms.technology: machine-learning ms.date: 11/27/2018
+description: 'RevoScaleR tutorial 5: How to compute statistical summary statistics using the R language on SQL Server.' ms.prod: sql ms.technology: machine-learning ms.date: 11/27/2018